 The reason current is important in rivers is the oxygen content.
 Flowing water infuses more oxygen.
 A fish thrives in a richer oxygenated environment.
 That is one of the reasons river fish fight harder pound for pound compared to lake fish.

 Understand the structure and cover are different features.
 The structure is the contour of the land underwater.
+The structure is streambeds, ledges, and humps forming paths for the fish to use.
 The cover is the various things sitting on the structure.
-In other words, cover is rock-piles, weeds, brush, and trees plus more.
+In other words, the cover is rock-piles, weeds, brush, and trees plus more.
 The cover is what fish use to hide.
-Structure forms paths the fish use.

 Fish use both together for all purposes.
-They rest, feed, and breed in or near these two features.
+The fish rest, feed, and breed in or near these two features.

 The structure is the contour of the land in the water.
 Looking at the shoreline indicates to some degree what is in the water.
 A shallow sloping shore extends out under the water.
 A steep slope does the same.
 Features like points will extend also using these characteristics.